pippinbarr/cart253-2020/course-information/schedule.md

   - And anything else

 ## Due after class
-- [Exercise 02: Dodge-em](https://pippinbarr.github.io/cart253-2020/exercises/02-dodge-em.html).
+- [Exercise 03: Love, Actually](https://pippinbarr.github.io/cart253-2020/exercises/03-love-actually.html).
 Submit on Moodle by the deadline for your section

 ## Homework
 - Follow the "before class" activities listed for next week